 Celebrate TV Dinner Day by grocery shopping with the family.
 This will give everyone an opportunity to choose a favorite.
 Tonight, there will be no squabbles over what’s for dinner or who likes or doesn’t like this or that.

-Unfold those TV-tray stands and take a seat in front of one of America’s most favored electronics.
-A distraction-free dinner is usually preferred, but tonight, turn it on and leave it on to watch something the whole family will enjoy.
-For a truly authentic experience, consider watching a 1950s classic comedy or cartoon.
+Unfold those TV-tray stands and take a seat in front of America’s most favored electronics.
+Although a distraction-free dinner is preferred, tonight, you can turn it on and leave it on.
+And for a truly authentic experience, consider watching a 1950s classic comedy or cartoon.